 If you were born on or before 26 September 1955 you could get between £100 and £300 to help you pay your heating bills.
 You will also get an extra £300 on top of your annual payment.
 This should be paid to you automatically.
 You don’t need to claim it.

-If you’re not already claiming Pension Credit, you can find out if you qualify on the GOV.UK websiteOpens in a new window
+If you’re not already claiming Pension Credit, you can find out if you qualify at GOV.UKOpens in a new window

-Find out how to claim the Winter Fuel Payment on GOV.UKOpens in a new window
+Find out how to claim the Winter Fuel Payment at GOV.UKOpens in a new window

 If you live in Northern Ireland and want to claim Winter Fuel PaymentOpens in a new window visit the nidirect website.

 You may get a Cold Weather Payment if you’re getting certain benefits or Support for Mortgage Interest.
 You’ll get a payment if the average temperature in your area is recorded as, or forecast to be, zero degrees Celsius or below over seven consecutive days.
 You’ll get £25 for each seven-day period of very cold weather between 1 November and 31 March.

 If you live in Northern Ireland, find out if you’re eligible for Cold Weather PaymentOpens in a new window and how to claim on the nidirect website.

 Some foodbanks give out voucher top-ups to help pay top up your pre-payment meter You’ll need to be referred to a food bank first.
 You can also get referrals to foodbanks through your local council and other organisations including local advice centres, your GP or support workers.

 For 2022/23, Child Winter Heating Assistance is a £214.10 annual payment to help disabled children and young peopleOpens in a new window under 19 years old and their families living in Scotland.
 If there is more than one child or young person who qualifies in the household, they each get a payment.